 Our 2016 season and additional equipment purchases have been made possible thanks to grants from the Insurance All Industry Golf Charity Tournament and the Autobody and Insurance Adjusters Golf and Friendship Tournament.

 With the input of countless children, parents, volunteers and students, our program continues to evolve to best meet the needs of the children and families we serve.
 We have made significant progress on a number of our goals and continue to work towards improving cycling access for all children.
 We have partnered with NetImpact and several MBA students to figure out how to make our program sustainable.
-In the fall of 2015, the Edmonton Bicycle Commuters Society applied for charitable status and we expect to hear back in late 2016.
-We look forward to working more with pare
+In 2016 we moved to our new storage location at the Goodwill Impact Centre.
+In 2017, we began our transition from under the umbrella of the Edmonton Bicycle Commuters Society to Goodwill Industries of Alberta.
+We look forward to all of the possibilities this new partnership will bring and to working more with parents, kids, volunteers and members of the community.

 Thank you to everyone supporting this amazing program!